 IPC - Student Chapter

-IPC Education Foundation's Student Chapter Program strives to foster a diverse ecosystem that connects students, teachers, educational institutions, and industry members across the socio-economic spectrum.
+The IPC Education Foundation's Student Chapter Program strives to foster a diverse ecosystem that connects students, teachers, educational institutions, and industry members across the socio-economic spectrum through the following:

 Latin American Student Organization (L.A.S.O.)